-b) you do not feel well.
-3 You must not ask for, and will not be given, any explanation of the questions.
-F At the end of the on-screen test 1 Ensure that the software closes at the end of the on-screen test.
-2 If you are required to print off work outside the time allowed for the on-screen test, ensure that you collect your own work.
+F. At the end of the on-screen test

+- 1 Ensure that the software closes at the end of the on-screen test. - 2 If you are required to print off work outside the time allowed for the on-screen test, ensure that you collect your own work.
 You must not share your work with other candidates.
-Make sure that another candidate does not collect your printout(s).
-3 Do not leave the exam room until told to do so by the invigilator.
-4 Do not take from the exam room any stationery.
+Make sure that another candidate does not collect your printout(s). - 3 Do not leave the exam room until told to do so by the invigilator. - 4 Do not take from the exam room any stationery.
 This includes rough work, printouts or any other materials provided for the on-screen test.

-Thic information must be made available to all candidates in advance of their on-screen test(s) for each series. ay be provided electronically to candidates or in hard copy paper format.
+This information must be made available to all candidates in advance of their examination(s) for each series.
+It may be provided electronically to candidates or in hard copy paper format.

-AQA City & Guilds CCEA OCR Pearson WJEC
+AQA City & Guilds

+CCEA

+OCR

+Pearson \

+WJEC

-NO MOBILE PHONES SMARTWATCHES MP3/4 PLAYERS
+NO MOBILE PHONES WATCHES MP3/4 PLAYERS